 Are Mini-Splits Worth the Cost?

-- Areas you don’t visit very often.
+- Rooms you don’t use very regularly.

 - Rooms with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork as a result of radiator or baseboard heat.
+- Older residences that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Take Care of All Your Mini-Split Installation Needs
+Our Professionals Can Take on All Your Mini-Split Installation Needs